themarcusaurelius/trailToad/README.md

     <img src="https://imgur.com/9dCgXWj.png">
 </p>

-Add Credendials:

-Add the same credentials as your <b>.env</b> file from earlier to have the credentials available in production.
+Add the same credentials as your <b>.env</b> file from earlier to have the credentials available in production:

 <p align="center">
     <img src="https://imgur.com/wulVNpX.png">